 If you come and advertise with us, your brand will be given proper exposure and it will be made it clear that you are sponsoring us.

-So if you don’t believe in our values and in the importance of being Earnest, just don’t sponsor us.
+So if you don’t believe in our values and the importance of being Earnest, just don’t sponsor us.

 • Sponsor the misfits and (finally) belong to them.

-If you are wondering what the Shortlisted Magazine’s readership looks like, just watch the amazing movie Bohemian Rhapsody and listen to what Freddie Mercury (played by Rami Malek) says when asked why Queen were different from other bands: “We’re four misfits who don’t belong together, we’re playing for other misfits They’re the outcasts right at the back of the room.
+If you are wondering what the Shortlisted Magazine’s readership is like, just watch the amazing movie Bohemian Rhapsody and listen to what Freddie Mercury (played by Rami Malek) says when asked why Queen were different from other bands: “We’re four misfits who don’t belong together, we’re playing for other misfits They’re the outcasts right at the back of the room.
 We’re pretty sure they don’t belong either.
 We belong to them“.

-Our magazine’s audience is mysterious to the point that this came as a surprise to us as well when we first analysed the data: our public is made up of a very unique combination of several thousands of individuals that fall in the tiny 2% to 3% “no category” market segment you can find in any consumer behaviour chart.
+Our magazine’s audience is mysterious to the point that it came as a surprise to us as well when we first analysed the data: our public is made up of a very unique combination of several thousands of individuals that fall in the tiny 2% to 3% “no category” market segment you can find in any consumer behaviour chart.